 Weekly Cumulative Quizzes (10 questions, timed, 1 attempt) (15% of total)

 TEXTBOOK RECOMMENDATIONS: Vander's Human Physiology, 15th Edition, Mc Graw Hill; ISBN: 9781259903885

 Students are expected to refer to the recommended book as a resource for clarification and reinforcement of material relevant to the learning objectives in this course.
 The recommended book will be held on reserve in Rutgers Library and will also be available at the Rutgers University Bookstores.

 Additional course material will include lecture slides and primary research literature assigned by the instructor and posted in Canvas.

-If this course is closed and if you have completed all of the prerequisites, please use the following link to add your name to the appropriate wait list: Wait List Sign Up for Fall 2021 Courses Please note, this list applies only if you have completed all prerequisite courses.
+If this course is closed and if you have completed all of the prerequisites, please use the following link to add your name to the appropriate wait list: Wait List Sign Up for Spring 2022 Courses Please note, this list applies only if you have completed all prerequisite courses.
 Systems Physiology is a popular course and attains strong enrollments; consequently no possibility for issuing special permissions.
 If you have any questions, please contact the Division of Life Science - Office of Undergraduate Instruction at 848-445-2075 or visit our office at Nelson Labs B112, Busch Campus.